Commands Visibility and Usability

 For the first round of customizations, we’ll work on the user facing function and improve the naming of the command and its parameters as they appear to the user in CloudShell.
 Open the drivermetadata.xml file and add the following text to it:

 Each Command element in the xml above customizes a single python function specified by the Name attribute.
-The DisplayName and Description attributes will determine the name of the command as it appears to the user and the description appearing next to it, respectively.
+The DisplayName and Description attributes determines the name of the command as it appears to the user and the description appearing next to it, respectively.
+And the Visibility attribute determines which user types (AdminOnly/Everyone) can see the command in the blueprint or sandbox.

 Please note that changing the display name of a function will affect only how its visually rendered in the UI.
 Code trying to execute this command using the CloudShell API will need to still refer to it by the command name.